Skip to main content

 Journey settings

-2. Entry Rules: Include Segment Did not confirm email opt-in segment.
+2. Entry rules: Include the Did not confirm email opt-in segment.

-5. Schedule: Select Start immediately or schedule it for a later time and Never stops.
+5. Schedule: Select Start immediately (or schedule for a later time) and Never stops.

 Click Save.